Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Did the Egyptians Worship Cats?

-The Egyptians loved and admired cats, but they did not worship them as if they were gods.
+The Egyptians loved and admired cats but did not worship them as gods.
 They considered cats to be representations of the divine characteristics of their gods.
 To harm a cat was to insult the gods and goddesses that the Egyptians did worship.
-Since many people were buried with their cats or gave their cats impressive tombs, they were thought to be important in the afterlife too.
-Some Egyptians believed that a deceased person could enter the cat’s body in the afterlife.
+Since many people were buried with their cats or gave their cats impressive tombs, they were also considered important in the afterlife.
+Some Egyptians believed a deceased person could enter the cat’s body in the afterlife.

-The Egyptians also believed that their gods could take the form of cats and inhabit their bodies.
+The Egyptians also believed their gods could be cats and inhabit their bodies.
 Breeding and mummifying cats became an entire economy in Egypt.
 The only exception to killing cats was for the purpose of mummification.
 Cats were often bred for this purpose and then killed to be mummified.
-In 1888, a tomb was discovered in Beni Hassan that contained 80,000 cat burials.
+In 1888, a tomb in Beni Hassan that contained 80,000 cat burials was discovered.
 Many of these cats were killed while they were young, either by strangulation or blunt-force trauma.

 Ancient Egyptians respected cats, but they were a favorite of the pharaohs.
 These kings kept cats like the Sphynx and Egyptian Mau.
 They dressed these cats in gold and let them eat the food from their plates.
-While the lower class couldn’t afford to dress their cats in gold and jewels, they often made their own jewelry that featured cats.
+While the lower class couldn’t afford to dress their cats in gold and jewels, they often made jewelry featuring cats.

 divider-cat